dmichaels/public/books/read.md

   1. <a href="https://www.amazon.com/Moral-Politics-Liberals-Conservatives-Think/dp/022641129X/">Moral Politics: How Liberals and Conservatives Think (George Lakoff)</a>
   1. <a href="https://www.amazon.com/Scattershot-Bipolar-Family-David-Lovelace/dp/0525950788/">Scattershot: My Bipolar Family (David Lovelace)</a>
   1. <a href="https://www.amazon.com/Moby-Dick-Penguin-Classics-Herman-Melville/dp/0142437247/">Moby Dick (Herman Melville)</a>
+  1. <a href="https://www.amazon.com/Mencken-Chrestomathy-Selection-Choicest-Writing/dp/0394752090/">A Mencken Chrestomathy: His Own Selection of His Choicest Writing (H.L.
+Mencken)</a>
   1. <a href="https://www.amazon.com/Annotated-Lolita-Revised-Updated-ebook/dp/B004KABE2Y/">Lolita (Vladimir Nabokov)</a>
   1. <a href="https://www.amazon.com/Real-Life-Sebastian-Knight/dp/0679727264/">The Real Life of Sebastian Knight (Vladimir Nabokov)</a>
+  1. <a href="https://www.amazon.com/Audacity-Hope-Thoughts-Reclaiming-American/dp/0307237702/">The Audacity of Hope: Thoughts on Reclaiming the American Dream (Barack Obama)</a>
   1. <a href="https://www.amazon.com/Better-Angels-Our-Nature-Violence-ebook/dp/B0052REUW0/">The Better Angels of Our Nature: Why Violence Has Declined (Steven Pinker)</a>
   1. <a href="https://www.amazon.com/Blank-Slate-Modern-Denial-Nature-ebook/dp/B000QCTNIM/">The Blank Slate: The Modern Denial of Human Nature (Steven Pinker)</a>
   1. <a href="https://www.amazon.com/How-Mind-Works-Steven-Pinker-ebook/dp/B0042XA2XG/">How the Mind Works (Steven Pinker)</a>